DWvanderMeer/codility/README.md

 # Codility training

 These are my solutions to the exercises provided freely by [Codility](https://codility.com/programmers/lessons/).
-Each script contains tests to evaluate correctness and performance, taken from [johnmee/codility](https://github.com/johnmee/codility).
+Each script has been tested for correctness and performance using the scripts from [johnmee/codility](https://github.com/johnmee/codility).

 **Lesson 1 - Iterations**
 - [BinaryGap](https://github.com/DWvanderMeer/codility/blob/main/L1_BinaryGap.py)